Shriram178/ApartmentBooking/apartment_booking_design_doc.md

 ## Problem Statement

-**"Our company needs a unified portal for apartment booking based on employee roles, with dynamic configuration and fallback mechanisms."**
+**"Our company needs a unified portal for apartment booking based on employee roles, with dynamic configuration, analytics, and fallback mechanisms."**

 Currently, employees lack a structured way to book company apartments.
 We aim to create a centralized single-page application to manage apartment bookings by role and availability, with fallback options through admin intervention.
-The application should support drag-and-drop apartment configuration and integrate with existing portals.
+The application should support drag-and-drop apartment configuration, usage analytics, and integrate with existing portals.

 ## Implementation/Design

 ### Purpose and Usage

 The application allows employees to book apartments or beds according to their designation.
 Role-based rules restrict booking capabilities, and when a booking cannot be fulfilled, a request system forwards queries to admins for further handling.
-Admins can dynamically build apartment structures and assign cities.
+Admins can dynamically build apartment structures, assign cities, and view usage analytics.

 ### Booking Rules Based on Role